etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

 *package* structure (see :ref:`modules-and-packages` for how to convert a project with a *module* structure).

-The binary modules are build with the ``micc2 build`` command.
-This build allbinary extension modules in the project.
-To only build the ``foo`` binary extension use the ``-m`` flag and specify the module to build:
+The binary modules are build with the ``micc2 build`` command. :

 .. code-block:: bash

-    > micc2 build -m foo
+    > micc2 build foo

+This builds the Fortran binary extension :file:`foo`.
+To build all binary extensions at once, just issue ``micc2 build``.

 As Micc2_ always creates complete working examples you can build the binary extensions right away and run their tests with pytest_